 An Attorney Might Be Able to Prove Drugged Driving

 Determining whether drugs were present in the system of a driver who caused your accident requires a toxicology report, and the courts generally rely on the testimony of expert witnesses to decide whether the drugs found in an at-fault driver’s bloodstream were a factor in the wreck.
-An experienced car accident lawyer can obtain the results of the driver’s toxicology report and call in expert witnesses to assess the role drugs played in your accident.
-Your attorney can then organize and present this evidence convincingly in insurance negotiations or at trial in order to help you obtain fair compensation for your damages, which include medical bills, property damage, lost income, and pain and suffering.
+An experienced Houston car accident lawyer can obtain the results of the driver’s toxicology report and call in expert witnesses to assess the role drugs played in your accident.
+Your attorney can then organize and present this evidence convincingly in negotiations with the insurance company or at trial to help you obtain fair compensation for your damages, including medical bills, property damage, lost income, and pain and suffering.

 Other methods your lawyer can use to determine whether the liable driver was under the influence of drugs include:

-- Finding and interviewing passengers who were in the driver’s car at the time of the crash
+- Interviewing passengers.
+Finding and interviewing passengers who were in the driver’s car at the time of the crash

-- Obtaining a warrant to search the driver’s vehicle for the presence of drugs, residue, or paraphernalia
+- Obtaining a search warrant.
+Obtaining a warrant to search the driver’s vehicle for the presence of drugs, residue, or paraphernalia

-- Questioning the driver’s friends or family members, who might be able to testify about the driver’s activities before the wreck
+- Meeting with witnesses.
+Questioning the driver’s friends or family members, who might be able to testify about the driver’s activities before the wreck

-- Checking with the lab to see if there were trace elements of drugs not included in the toxicology report because their concentration was below the cutoff level
+- Reviewing the toxicology report.
+Checking with the lab to see if there were trace elements of drugs not included in the toxicology report because their concentration was below the cutoff level

 Have You Been Injured by a Drugged Driver in Houston?